dannydi12/its-me-daniel/blog/how-to-scrape-a-job-board-with-crawlee.md

 ---
 share: true
 slug: how-to-scrape-a-job-board-with-crawlee
+title: How To Scrape A Job Board With Crawlee
 ---
 # Why
 Having known many restauranters, their most pressing and consistent pain point has been sourcing willing and competent labor.
 Especially when it comes to small businesses, it can be a struggle to find candidates since [most flock to big name brands for perks](https://www.starbucksbenefits.com/en-us/home/stock-savings/future-roast-401k/) that most nascent businesses can't compete with.
-To compound, mom-and-pop shops tend to be overlooked since they reside off the busy boulevard corner lots the larger corporations inhabit.
+To compound, mom-and-pop shops tend to be overlooked since they reside off the busy boulevard corner-lots the larger corporations inhabit.
 Altogether, this can make it quite difficult to find new people to work with.

 I decided to take it into my own hands to level the playing field for small businesses in the arena of finding work.
 Which is why I'll be building a job board specifically for small business restaurants in Burbank, CA. Think that's niche enough?